Impurities as a quantum thermometer for a Bose-Einstein condensate: Discussion

 We have shown that the quantum dynamical phase acquired by a two-level system interacting with a quantum field in a thermal state under the Jaynes-Cummnigs Hamiltonian can be used to measure the temperature of the field.
 Since the Jaynes-Cummings model successfully describes a number of different quantum systems, our ideas can be applied to measure the temperature in a great variety of physical setups, such as cavity QED, ion traps or circuit QED in a weak coupling regime.
-As a particularly interesting implementation we choose to present in this paper a cold atom setup.
+As a specially interesting implementation we choose to present in this paper a cold atom setup.
 In particular, an atomic quantum dot is coupled to the phononic quantum fluctuations of a BEC.
 We compute the dynamical phase acquired by several independent dots in a Ramsey interferometry scheme and estimate the precision by means of the Quantum Fisher Information.
-We show that the phase is sensitive to temperatures in the sub nK regime and that the precision improves on state of the art thermometry after a number of measurements that can be achieved with current technology.
-Moreover, the precision can be improved by preparing entangled input states.
-In summary, we have introduced a non-invasive, accurate and quantum way of measuring ultralow temperatures in a Bose-Einstein Condensate.
-In addition to improving on state-of the art thermometry, these techniques provide an experimentally feasible method of measuring very-low temperatures arising in analogue gravity scenarios, paving the way for the detection of analogue Unruh and Hawking temperatures in BECs. \subparagraph{Appendices} \subparagraph{Appendix A: Dynamical and geometrical phases} The time evolution of the system can be found by writing $H_{JC} (t)= U(\theta)H^0_{JC}U(\theta)^{\dagger}$ where $U(\theta)=e^{i\,\theta\,a^{\dagger}a}$ and $H^0_{JC}=H_{JC}(x=0,t=0)$.
-The eigenstates of $H^0_{JC}$, are given by $\ket{n-}=\operatorname{cos}(\frac{\alpha_n}{2})\ket{(n+1)g}-\operatorname{sin}(\frac{\alpha_n}{2})\ket{ne}$ and $\ket{n+}=\operatorname{sin}(\frac{\alpha_n}{2})\ket{(n+1)g}+\operatorname{cos}(\frac{\alpha_n}{2})\ket{ne}$ where $\ket{n\,g}$ and $\ket{n\,e}$ are the eigenstates of the free Hamiltonian (corresponding to $g=0$) and $\alpha_n=\operatorname{arctan}(\frac{2\,g\,\sqrt{n+1}}{\delta})$.
-In this notation $|n\rangle$ are field number states and $\ket{g}$ and $\ket{e}$ are the ground and excited states of the qubit.
-We require that the qubit only acquires phases during its evolution.
-Therefore, to ensure that there are no transitions between the $U(\theta)\ket{n\pm}$ states, we make use of the adiabatic approximation \cite {ballentine} $\sum_m\frac{|\bra{m}\dot{H}\ket{n}|}{E_m-E_n}\, t<<1$.
-In the Jaynes-Cummings model transitions are only possible between the eigenstates with same $n$, therefore the adiabatic condition yields $\frac{|\bra{n+}\dot{H}\ket{n-}|}{E_{n+}-E_{n-}} t << \frac{gt}{2} $.
-For simplicity, we assume that the parameter $\theta$ undergoes a cycle, therefore the interaction time is $t= 2\pi/\delta$.
-The dynamical phase $\gamma_{Dn}^{\pm}$ acquired by the state $\ket{n\pm}$ under this condition is given by
+We show that the phase is sensitive to temperatures in the sub nK regime and that the precision improves on the state of the art thermometry at those temperatures after a number of measurements that can be achieved with current technology.
+Moreover, the precision can in principle be further improved by preparing entangled input states.